Skip to Main Content

 • Oral language rehearsals: In order to provide multilingual learners with opportunities to practice oral language before writing or high stakes speaking (presentations), it is essential that teachers provide opportunities to practice language in stress free situations like turn and talks or one on one rehearsals with the teacher.

-Provide differentiated feedback (e.g., feedback that is accessible because it can be customized to individual learners).
+Use differentiated feedback (e.g., feedback that is accessible because it can be customized to individual learners).
 Private corrections/model correct language: Ensure that you are not overcorrecting the language of multilingual learners.
 In order to reduce the stress of being publicly corrected, ensure that language corrections are specific to the needs of the students and done privately.
 Teachers should model the correct language, not emphasize the correction.

-Provide multiple examples of novel solutions to authentic problem.
+Use multiple examples of novel solutions to authentic problem.